sagemath/sagewiki_to_gh-2022-10-10/2011ReductionTheoriesSquare.md

  * Linear relations among theta series?
 (Presently done by only by linear programming techniques.) -- Hanke

- * Enumeration of class groups and other objects via Bhargava orbit parametrizations? -- Bhargava
+ * Enumeration of class groups and other objects via Bhargava orbit parametrizations? -- Hanke

  * Computing K-groups -- Gangl

  * Compactifications of moduli spaces of abelian varieties -- Alexeev

+(See the [[attachment:AIM Squares Proposal]] for more topics/questions.)